CoLRev-Environment/colrev/docs/source/index.rst

 .. figure:: ../figures/workflow-simple.svg
    :width: 450
+   :align: center
    :alt: Workflow cycle

-Conducting a literature review should be as simple as running the following operations (each one followed by `gitk`/`git status` and `colrev status`):
+Conducting a literature review should be as simple as running the following operations:

 .. code-block:: bash